oracle-livelabs/developer/java-management-advanced-features/run-jdk-flight-recorder-jfr/run-jdk-flight-recorder-jfr.md

 In this lab, you will:

-* Create a Java Flight Recorder Work Request using the Java Management Service console interface with the "Default.jfc" profile.
+* Create a JDK Flight Recorder Work Request using the Java Management Service console interface with the "Default.jfc" profile.
 * View and monitor the status of Work Requests created using the Java Management Service console interface.
 * Download the generated JFR file for further analysis.